TomDeneire/pictor/README.md

 Many institutions, like the [Bayerische Staatsbibliothek](https://www.digitale-sammlungen.de/en/) or the [University of Toronto](https://collections.library.utoronto.ca/) let you scrape collections from their Presentation API.
 Others, like [Digital Commonwealth](https://digitalcommonwealth.org/) have OAI-PMH that get you the necessary identifiers.
 Still others, like the [Getty Institute](https://iiif.io/guides/guides/search.getty.edu/) or [Wikidata](https://www.wikidata.org/) offer a SPARL endpoint.

-I harvested all manifests I could find for the repository and also made random 5,000 manifest samples of the collections for the discovery tool.
+I harvested all manifests I could find for the repository and also made random 1,000 manifest samples of the collections for the discovery tool.
 For this, good old Unix tools are still amazingly good:

 ```bash
 sort digitalcommonwealth.txt | uniq | shuf | head -n 5000 > digitalcommonwealth_sample.txt
 ```

+(Update 24 November 2022: at this point in the project, I was forced to switch from 5K to 1K samples from these collections, because of the sheer volume of the material.
+So at the moment the discovery tool's results are somewhat skewed because some collections are more represented than others.
+I plan to remedy this in the future with a full re-run, but it will be a while before I get round to this)

 ## Indexing